SuppieRK/java-throwable-utils/SECURITY.md

 ## Reporting a Vulnerability

-In case if vulnerability is found, please, open an issue with detailed explanation of the vulnerability.
+In case if a vulnerability is found, please, open an issue with the detailed explanation of the vulnerability.

 Pull requests are always welcomed.